deleidos/prototype-20150626/README.md

 A subset of the Leidos DigitalEdge Team, consisting of a product manager, technical architect, agile coach, interaction designer, front-end web developer, back-end developer and devops engineer, were assembled on Friday afternoon.

 ###Human-Centered Design Technique #1: Adopting multidisciplinary skills and perspectives
 Since the data source was dictated by the RFQ, the team took the approach of first understanding the data and how it could highlight requirements specified.
-Implicitedly, the RFQ was a stakeholder in the process, which the team interpretted to mean it would define the relevant marketspace the product manager and team was serving.

 The multidisciplinary team discussed the data available and possibilities for new ways to serve the marketplace.
 In the ensuing discussion, the team began to focus on remixing the data to answer the question "Which drugs have been recalled in their state?".